open-iscsi/tcmu-runner/README.md

 5. The created backstore device can then be mapped to a LUN like traditional backstores.

+##### Logger setting and system configuration

+- Logger setting:

+There are 5 logging levels supported:

+1. ERROR
+2. WARNING
+3. INFO
+4. DEBUG
+5. DEBUG SCSI CMD

+And the default logging level is 3, if you want to change the default level, uncomment the following line in /etc/tcmu/tcmu.conf and set your level number:

+\# log_level = 3

+The priority of the logdir setting can be managed via following options:

+1. Cli argument
+</br>eg: --tcmu_log_dir/-l `LOG_DIR_PATH` [Highest prio]
+2. Environment variable
+</br>eg: export TCMU_LOGDIR="/var/log/mylogdir/"
+3. Configuration file
+</br>eg: uncommenting and adjusting value of 'log_dir_path' at /etc/tcmu/tcmu.conf
+4. Default logdir as hard coded i.e. '/var/log/' [Least prio]

+- System configuration:

+The default configuration file is installed into /etc/tcmu/tcmu.conf.

+Tcmu-runner's configuration systems supports dynamic reloading without restarting the daemon.
+To change values open /etc/tcmu/tcmu.conf, update the value, and then close the file.

 ------------------------------

 If your version of targetcli/rtslib does not support tcmu, setup can be done